 If you are into rare books, Teleki Téka is your place!
 The L-shaped city palace of Marosvásárhely (Târgu Mureș) was built in the mid-1770s by Kata Wesselényi.
 With the expansion of this house, Sámuel Teleki established an impressive hall, which houses the first public library of the Transylvanian Grand Duchy, opened in 1799.
 The building includes all the facilities of the contemporary aristocratic city palace, and almost half of the building’s floor still functions as a lively library.

 Mikó Castle is the oldest building in Csíkszereda (Miercurea Ciuc), home of the Székely Museum of Csík.
 Its construction began in 1623; Giacomo Resti from Italy, who worked in Transylvania between 1615 and 1634, contributed.
 The 75 by 70 square meter rectangular castle building was completed in the third decade of the 17th century.
-Today it houses extremely interesting temporary exhibitions, you can find out more here.
+Today it houses extremely interesting temporary exhibitions.

 But if you are in Csíkszereda, you absolutely must visit the Franciscan Church of Csíksomlyó, destination of a pilgrimage that takes place every year for the feast of Pentecost, the largest pilgrimage in the Carpathian Basin.
 The Church houses a statue, over 500 years old, of Our Lady with the infant Jesus.
 The wooden statue is said to be the source of several miracles over the course of the centuries.
 More about the church here.